c9s/AssetKit/README.md

     x /Users/c9s/git/Work/AssetKit/public/assets/your-app-c9f4db7954ea479dea822e0b665c1501.css
     Done

+If B wants to clone your project, please add `.assetkit` file to the repository, then B should do `update` command to update assets:

+    $ assetkit update

 You can simply include these files in your pages, or use the asset writer in your application.

 To use assetkit in your application, just few lines to write: